Allen Leech

-Allen Leech (born 18 May 1981) is an Irish actor best known for his role as Tom Branson on the historical drama series Downton Abbey and as Paul Prenter in the 2018 biopic Bohemian Rhapsody.
-He made his professional acting debut with a small part in a 1998 production of A Streetcar Named Desire, made his first major film appearance as Vincent Cusack in Cowboys & Angels, and earned an Irish Film & Television Awards nomination in 2004 with his performance as Mo Chara in Man About Dog.
-Leech played Marcus Agrippa on the HBO historical drama series Rome.
+Allen Leech (born 18 May 1981) is an Irish actor.
+He is widely known for his roles as Tom Branson in the ITV period drama Downton Abbey (2010–2015) and Paul Prenter in the biopic Bohemian Rhapsody (2018).

+Leech made his professional acting debut in the 1998 production of A Streetcar Named Desire, had his first major film role as Vincent Cusack in Cowboys & Angels (2003), and earned an Irish Film & Television Award nomination for his performance as Mo Chara in Man About Dog (2004).
+Leech also played Marcus Agrippa on the HBO historical drama series Rome (2007).

 Early life

 Leech was born in Killiney, County Dublin, to David Leech, the CEO of a computer systems company, and Kay Leech.
-He is the third of four children; he has an older brother, Greg, an older sister, Alli, and a younger brother, Simon.
+He is the third of four children: he has an older brother, Greg; an older sister, Alli; and a younger brother, Simon.
 He attended St Michael's College.
 Leech became interested in acting at 11 when he was given the part of the Cowardly Lion in a school production of The Wizard of Oz and found he loved being on stage.
 He recalled how he immediately decided to become an actor when Peter McDonald told him how acting is a profession on the last night of the production's run.

 Afterwards, drama became the "focal point" of Leech's teenage years, apart from his family life, and drama and family support helped him through his school years.
 He became set on acting after winning a small role in a 1998 production of A Streetcar Named Desire at the Gate Theatre.
 He earned a Bachelor of Arts and a Master's Degree in Drama and Theatre Studies from Trinity College Dublin, later noting this was a "loophole" in his parents' stipulation that he earn a degree to fall back on if he failed to have success as an actor.
 He landed his first major roles in Cowboys & Angels and Man About Dog while at Trinity, and he has admitted that he did little schoolwork because he spent his time on auditions and acting.